Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_day_setting_up.md

 ![Inline styling JSX](../images/styling_jsx_inline_create_react_app.png)

-Now, lets apply an internal style, we put all the CSS on the header of the index.css.
+Now, lets apply an internal style, we put all the CSS on the header of the index.html.

 ```js
 // index.js